 The interest income received by the Partnership from its mortgage revenue bonds is dependent upon the net cash flow of the underlying properties.
 Base interest income on fully performing mortgage revenue bonds is recognized as it is earned.
 Base interest income on mortgage revenue bonds not fully performing is recognized as it is received.
 Past due base interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized as it is received.
 The Partnership reinstates the accrual of base interest once the mortgage revenue bond's ability to perform is adequately demonstrated.
 Contingent interest income, which is only received by the Partnership if the property financed by a mortgage revenue bond that contains a contingent interest provision generates excess available cash flow as set forth in each bond, is recognized when realized or realizable.
-Past due contingent interest on mortgage revenue bonds, which are or were previously not fully performing, is recognized when realized or realizable.
-As of December 31, 2013 and 2012, the Company's mortgage revenue bonds were fully performing as to their base interest with the exception of the Woodland Park bond in 2012.
+Past due contingent interest on mortgage revenue bonds, which are or were previously not fully performing as to their base interest.